 Did you know that six in ten healthcare professionals do not feel that they have enough time to have a discussion with their patients about insomnia during regular office visits?
+Sleep health is a very important yet ofter overlooked aspect of medicine.
 Although eight in ten healthcare professionals believe that it is the responsibility of both the patient and the healthcare professional to bring up symptoms of insomnia during an appointment, according to National Sleep Foundation.
 Sleep issues and sleep habits are often overlooked.
 Neuroscience shows us how a poor night’s sleep is impactful and detrimental for our health.
 Sleep deprivation can have different impacts depending on the person.
 The range of impacts can go from stress and emotion management to memory issues or hormonal system issues., Symptoms can vary and it may be difficult for some people to see the link between sleep habits and health issues.

 A poor quality of sleep can be the cause or the consequence of other issues.
 In any case, a sleep problem is a way for the body to warn us of a health issue.

 We strive to provide more information about the brain and how its function can affect many parts of your life.
+Contact us to learn more about our sleep health services.
 Follow us on Facebook to get more information every week.
 Share your questions and thoughts with us.
 We will be pleased to answer you.

 *Names have been changed for confidentiality